 Symptoms of dysphagia can include inability to start the swallowing process, pain, an excessive amount of saliva, persistent coughing or choking while swallowing, frequent heartburn, overnight coughing, feeling like something is stuck in the throat or chest, weight loss, and dehydration due to lack of eating and drinking and taking much longer than normal to finish a meal.
 These symptoms can cause poor nutrition, risk of aspiration pneumonia, less enjoyment of mealtimes, and even embarrassment in social situations, which could lead to isolation and depression.

-While the tips above may help, there is no better alternative than seeing a speech pathologist.
+While the tips above may help, there is no better alternative than seeing a Speech-Language Pathologist.

-Speech pathologists may also order testing such as a modified barium swallow where the patient will eat or drink food that contains barium and then the swallowing process is viewed on X-ray.
+Speech-Language Pathologists may also order tests such as a modified barium swallow where the patient will eat or drink food that contains barium and then the swallowing process is viewed on X-ray.
 An endoscopic assessment (a lighted scope is inserted into the nose and then the swallow can be viewed on a screen) may also be ordered to help make a diagnosis and to prescribe treatment.

-Once diagnosed with dysphagia, a speech pathologist will create a treatment plan that will include helpful information such as exercises to help improve muscle movement, positions, and strategies to help make swallowing more safe and effective.
+Once diagnosed with dysphagia, a Speech-Language Pathologist will create a treatment plan that will include helpful information such as exercises to help improve muscle movement, positions, and strategies to help make swallowing more safe and effective.
 Speech pathologists may also teach about specific food/liquid textures and consistencies to provide the patient with a diet for easier swallowing.

-As a caregiver/care partner, if you are not able to be home during mealtimes, some tips to make you feel comfortable may include:
+As a care partner, if you are not able to be home during mealtimes, some tips to make you feel comfortable may include:

 Explanation of Dysphagia